jdisset/dracon/docs/tutorials/cli_app.md

 # Tutorial: Building a Configuration-Driven CLI App

-This tutorial guides you through creating a simple Python application with a command-line interface (CLI) using Dracon.
-We'll leverage Pydantic for type-safe configuration and Dracon's features for loading settings from YAML files, handling environment variables, and generating the CLI automatically.
+!!! abstract

-**Goal:** Build an application that can be configured via layered YAML files and command-line arguments.
+    We will build a simple, type-safe, automatically generated command-line application that can be configured via layered YAML files and command-line arguments and has strong type-safety.

-**Concepts Covered:**

-- Defining configuration with Pydantic `BaseModel`.
-- Annotating fields for CLI arguments using `dracon.Arg`.
-- Creating a Dracon program instance with `dracon.make_program`.
-- Loading YAML configuration files using `+filename` syntax.
-- Including other files (`!include file:`).
-- Using environment variables (`!include env:` and `${getenv()}`).
-- Basic interpolation (`${...}`) and cross-references (`@/key`).
-- Handling deferred values (`DeferredNode`, `construct`).
-- Merging configurations (base + overrides).
-- Overriding configuration via CLI flags (`--key value`).

 ## Step 1: Project Setup

-Create a project directory.
-Inside it, create the following structure:
+Create a project directory with the following structure:

 ```
 dracon_tutorial/